TinQlo/LogFly/README.md

             file means log will only appear in logfile.
     info: (any str) custom log level, will upper and wrap with '[]'.
     message: (any str) log message.
+    mode: ('add', 'new') default is 'add', means log will add in same day.
+            'new' means logfile will create when program every once.

 ## Example: